OMouchtaki/OMouchtaki.github.io/content/homepage/research.md

 ## Published or Forthcoming Journal Articles

+[**Beyond IID: Data-Driven Decision-Making in Heterogeneous Environments**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4140928) with Omar Besbes and Will Ma
+*Management Science* (Forthcoming)
+  * Preliminary version appeared in the Proceedings of the 36th Conference on *Neural Information Processing Systems (NeurIPS)*, 2022

 [**How Big Should Your Data Really Be?
 Data-Driven Newsvendor: Learning One Sample at a Time**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3878155) with Omar Besbes
 *Management Science*, Vol. 69, No. 10, pp. 5848-5865, 2023
   * Finalist, 'Best OM Paper in Management Science' Award, 2024